prxdyu/market_basket_analysis/README.md

 6. **Configure AWS Credentials**: Configures AWS credentials for accessing services.
 7. **Login to Amazon ECR**: Logs in to Amazon Elastic Container Registry (ECR) for container image storage.
 8. **Build, tag, push image to Amazon ECR**: Builds the Docker image, tags it, and pushes it to Amazon ECR.
+9. **Kill containers**: Kills any container which runs on port 5000
-9. **Deploy docker image from ECR to EC2 instance**: Deploys the Docker image from ECR to an EC2 instance, running the Flask application.
+9. **Deploy docker image to EC2 instance**: Pulls the docker image from ECR and Deploys it to an EC2 instance

 These CI/CD pipelines ensure the application is thoroughly tested and efficiently deployed to the production environment, enhancing development productivity and maintaining application quality.